-Actor Ward Fowler (William Shatner) is being blackmailed by the producer of his hit TV show, ‘Detective Lucerne’.
-Fowler resorts to murdering her, and staging it to look like a hold-up in a liquor store.
+Actor Ward Fowler (William Shatner) is being blackmailed by Clare Daly, an ex-love and the producer of his hit TV show, ‘Detective Lucerne’.

 Shatner’s Star Trek co-star, Walter Koenig (Chekhov) plays a policeman in this episode.
 Falk’s real-life wife Shera Danese, plays Mr Daley’s secretary.
 Shatner plays the killer again in Season 10’s Butterfly in Shades of Grey.